LakshmiThippeRamappa/mock-company-webapp/README.md

 ### IDE Setup

 You can use your IDE of choice to develop in this app but it should have Java/Gradle support at a minimum.
-The best recommendation for IDE is [IntelliJ Community Edition](https://www.jetbrains.com/idea/download/) as it's free and works very well with Java/Gradle/Spring/Groovy/Spock.
+The best recommendation for IDE is [IntelliJ Community Edition](https://www.jetbrains.com/idea/download/) or Eclipse as it's free and works very well with Java/Gradle/Spring/Groovy/Spock.

 ## Getting Started